What is financial wellbeing?

 Nudge theory and financial wellbeing

-Financial wellbeing is very quickly becoming a topic of interest as individuals and financial institutions both realise that long term financial stress is a core contributor to having a negative impact on mental and physical wellbeing, as well as productivity levels in general.
+Financial health and wellbeing is very quickly becoming a topic of interest as individuals and financial institutions both realise that long term financial stress is a core contributor to having a negative impact on mental and physical wellbeing, as well as productivity levels in general.

 How do we get consumers to adopt better financial practices and change their behaviours?
 Nudge theory is a concept in behavioural economics that proposes nudges as positive reinforcement to help individuals progressively develop improved thought processes, decisions and behaviours.
 Nudging helps individuals develop better habits and influences the decision-making process of individuals positively.

-Financial wellbeing is often thought to be a daunting and unachievable feat for consumers as they might assume it is difficult to understand or they do not have enough knowledge or time to achieve it.
+Financial wellness is often thought to be a daunting and unachievable feat for consumers as they might assume it is difficult to understand or they do not have enough knowledge or time to achieve it.
 Penalties are often used as a deterrent to make better financial decisions, but it incurs cost and can have a tendency to result in unintended negative repercussions.

 Nudges on the other hand do not remove choice or agency for individuals, but rather present an alternative that will help consumers get to the same point and achieve the same intended results.
 It can be set off as a default, which then also makes it timely and convenient.
 This makes nudges highly successful as a tool to help financial institutions usher more consumers into achieving financial wellbeing.